A journey in the lands of the Mighty Tatras. Clans of corrupt lords, vile beasts and mischievous spirits strive for domination.

 or place a cube on this card

 .
-If all spaces on a card have cubes, execute the effect on the bottom left.
+If all spaces on a card have cubes, execute the effect on the bottom left of the spirit's card.

 Positive actions are on the left side of the card; if you flip that industry, you can move a cube back to the Beasts & Spirits track when there are cube(s) on the card.

-Play any animal card.
-Draw an animal card of any of the animal cards held, played in front of you or from suit of allied ruler (white sided coins).
+Place any animal card in front of you.
+Draw an animal card of any of the animal cards held, animal cards played in front of you, or from suit of any allied ruler (white sided coins).

-If required, flip the farm or fishery or discard an animal card.
-The newly recruited card cannot be used this turn.
-After drawing, flip the top card of every deck face up.
+.
+The recruited card cannot be used this turn.
+After drawing, place the top card of that deck face up.

 Voles and Roe Deer can draw the top card for free if it is their own species.
 So if you play Recruit with a Vole and another Vole card is face up, draw this, then draw another card, where drawing from the hearts deck would be face down.